SylvainRbns/Home_Assistant_USB_serial_to_MIDI_Arduino_Bridge/README.md

 Serial Port 3 is used to send the MIDI informations.

-"Home Assistant CODE" is the part to add to the configuration.yaml of Home Assistant.

 "Serial_To_MIDI.PNG" => Schematics

 "Home_Assistant_Final_view.PNG" => An exemple of the controls programmed in Home Assistant via a Picture Elements Card.

+"Home Assistant CODE" is the part to add to the configuration.yaml of Home Assistant.

+In order to work, this command has to be launched in the Home assistant terminal: cat -v /dev/ttyUSB0

+I currently need to re-launch this command in the terminal after each reboot.

 Commands are sent from Home Assistant using "Call a service" => example:   shell.command.x32_input5_mute